Last Updated on July 17, 2021 by Oddmund Groette

 - What is the historical ROIC?

-- How much of earnings can be reinvested back into the business at historical ROIC?
+- How much of the earnings can be reinvested back into the business at historical ROIC?

 - How long can the company reinvest its earnings before size limits opportunities?